Frequently Asked Questions

 - How to get to Punta Arenas by air?

-Punta Arenas has an international airport, located 20 km north of the city, so you can check frequencies from Santiago de Chile, Concepción, Puerto Montt and Balmaceda.
-Between Santiago and Punta Arenas, the flight takes approximately 3 hours and a half on a direct trip, and 4 hours 45 minutes with a stopover in Puerto Montt. - How to get to Punta Arenas by sea?
+Punta Arenas has an international airport situated 20 kms north of the city.
+You can check flight schedules from Santiago, Concepción, Puerto Montt, and Balmaceda.
+The flight duration between Santiago and Punta Arenas is approximately 3.5 hours for direct flights, and around 4 hours and 45 minutes for flights with a stopover in the city Puerto Montt.

-First you will arrive in Puerto Natales on the Navimag Ferry navigation.
-You will enjoy a journey from Puerto Montt to Puerto Natales, among the beautiful fjords of the Chilean Patagonia for 4 days and 3 nights.
-When you disembark, you must take route 9 North and travel 247 kms. approximately until you reach the city of Punta Arenas. - How to get to Punta Arenas by land?
+Beginyour trip by boarding the Navimag Ferry, which will take you from Puerto Montt to Puerto Natales.
+From there you will enjoy a memorable journey amidst the stunning fjords of Chilean Patagonia, over 4 days and 3 nights.
+Upon disembarking, take route 9 North and travel approximately 247 kms until you reach the city of Punta Arenas.

-You will have to travel approximately 3,100 km from Santiago or 2,300 km from Puerto Montt.
-The entrance to Punta Arenas is on the Argentine side, through Route 255 that connects with Route 9 North Punta Arenas - Puerto Natales, crossing into Chile through the border crossing Monte Aymond (Paso Integración Austral) which is located near the Argentine city of Rio Gallegos and 192 km from Punta Arenas. - How to get to Punta Arenas from El Calafate by land?
+The journey entails approximately 3,100 kms from Santiago or 2,300 kms from Puerto Montt.
+The access to Punta Arenas is from Argentina, via Route 255, which connects with Route 9 North Punta Arenas - Puerto Natales, entering Chile through Monte Aymond (Paso Integración Austral) border crossing, situated near the city of Rio Gallegos (Argentina) and 192 kms from Punta Arenas.

 - How to get to Torres del Paine from Punta Arenas?

-Drive along Route 9 North, which connects Punta Arenas with Puerto Natales in a stretch of 247 kms.
-As you approach the city, you must continue along the same route to Torres del Paine National Park.
-You will find 2 alternatives to enter the park: one of them is through the Sarmiento (112 kms.) or Laguna Amarga (129 kms.) gateways, and the other is through route Y-290, the same route that takes you to the Mylodon Cave, entering the park through the Serrano gateway (80 kms.), which offers a shorter route. - How to get to Torres del Paine from Puerto Natales?
+Drive along the scenic Route 9 North, which links Punta Arenas to Puerto Natales over a 247 kms stretch.
+As you approach the city, continue along the same route towards Torres del Paine National Park.
+Here, you will encounter two entry options: either through the Sarmiento gateway (112 kms) or the Laguna Amarga gateway (129 kms).
+Alternatively, take the Y-290 route, same that leads to the Milodon Cave, which offers a shorter path to the Park via the Serrano gateway (80 kms).

-- How to get from Punta Arenas to El Calafate??
+- How to get from Punta Arenas to El Calafate?

-You can get to El Calafate from Punta Arenas by land, taking Route 9 North to Puerto Natales and then crossing through the Dorotea or Casas Viejas border crossings in a 496 km trip. - How to get from Puerto Natales to El Calafate?
+You can get to El Calafate from Punta Arenas by land, taking route 9 North to Puerto Natales and then crossing through the Dorotea or Casas Viejas borders in a journey of 496 kms.

 Clothing